Ask Slashdot: What Is Your View On Sloot Compression?

 Re: (Score:2)

+It's not "impossible", you could equally make a pointer to any place in an irrational number (eg. find the nth digit of Pi) but the pointer is going to have the same size as the result.

+Eg. you can find sla in Pi at position 91104776 and thus you could work back and forth the text.
+But encoding 3 bytes took ~3.5 bytes.
+Even if you were to compress that pointer (which can only be up to 2:1), your encoding is no better than what compression already exists.

-You don't know what you're talking about (Score:3, Interesting)
+You don't know what you're talking about (Score:2, Interesting)

 The presumption isn't that it actually stored images but more likely that it contained numerous generators.
 It's entirely plausible is that similar to the way a neural net uses a combination of several algorithms to classify images, a similar approach could be taken to constructing them.